 The procedure that creates the labia (lips around the vagina).
 Labia minora and majora are created out of penile and scrotal skin.

 The procedure refers to the creation of a clitoris.
 Individual experience of orgasm and sexual functioning varies.
 While orgasms are possible post-surgery, the experience of sexual arousal and pleasure will most likely be different.

-Back to Participant Surgery FAQ
+Back to Patient Surgery FAQ